The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-Yes!
-But before thou dost this, where is Mustapha, my adviser?
+Aye—but before thou dost, where is Mustapha, my adviser?

 THE ROYAL GUARD.

-That I do not know!
-I can instruct the guards to search for him.
+That I do not know.
+I can command the guards to seek him out.

 MUHAMMAD.

-Then blame them and not me!
-If we were only as united as the Christians, then we would have had an army to defend the city and the emirate.
-Yet, we are not!
+Then blame them, not me!
+Had we been as united as the Christians, we might have mustered an army to defend the city and the emirate.
+But we were not.

 SCENE IV.

-At the small town of Santa Fé, only a mile from the outskirts of the city of Granada.
+At the small town of Santa Fé, a mile from the outskirts of Granada.

 ISABELLA.

-Today is a precursor for a momentous victory and the cross of our Lord Jesus Christ to guide us to that victory.
+Today heralds a momentous victory, and the cross of our Lord Jesus Christ shall guide us to it.

 FERDINAND.

-There is nothing more than deserving to victory than us, my noble queen.
+None are more deserving of victory than we, my noble Queen.

 ISABELLA.

-Our victory shall be celebrated by the Christian World, and by the pope in Rome.
+Our triumph shall be lauded by the Christian world, and by the Pope in Rome.

 FERDINAND.